-Most of the year it was just an empty lot.
+Most of the year it was just an empty lot, dusty and overlooked.
 Little ever grew there, and no one ever tried to build anything on it.
-It was dusty, ugly, and overlooked.
-But still, the people knew, deep down, that it was a special place, and they treated it with deference.
+But people knew, deep down, that it was a special place, and they treated it with deference.
 It was a place of power.
-They all felt it.

-Jezibaba knew it better than anyone.
-Her little house crouched just across the alley from it, and that night she drew her curtains aside and peered through the gloom in its direction.
-Yes, this was the night: the first new moon in October.
-Darkness was best for these things.
+Jezibaba’s little house crouched across the street from it, and that night she drew her curtains aside and peered through the gloom.
+It was the first new moon in October.
 When the clock struck half past, she went out.
-Alone, at night, she did not stoop or hobble, as she normally did when other people may be watching.
-She carried her old rocking chair with her, hefting it easily with one skinny arm.
+Alone, at night, she did not stoop or hobble, as she did when other people may be watching.
+She carried her old rocking chair, hefting it easily with one skinny arm.
 She hesitated, as always, before crossing the threshold onto the lot; this was her own place of power, but even she needed to respect it.
 Especially tonight.

-Jezibaba set her chair in the precise center of the vacant property and arranged an old quilt on her lap.
-She muttered to herself in a language no one else in the world spoke anymore, and her thick fingers retrieved something that had been rolled up in the hem of her skirts: a seed.
+She set her chair in the precise center of the vacant property and arranged an old quilt on her lap, muttering to herself in a language no one else in the world spoke anymore.
+Her thick fingers retrieved something rolled up in the hem of her skirts: a seed.
 It was an unwholesome color, blackish-purple, and it smelled like a bad wound.
 Perhaps it even squirmed a little in her grasp, like a grub.
+Perhaps.

 And then it started.
-First the soil shifted, and the earth groaned, and then something shot up out of the ground, like a sapling bursting into life all at once.
-But it was not, in fact, a whole plant: It was a wooden post, grown whole and intact, the progeny of that sown seed, and then, a few feet further on, there came up another one, and another, and another, and soon the lot was full of them.
-And then, tiny at first but growing with each second, the creeping green vines twisted around each post, curling up out of nothing and spreading out.
+First the soil shifted, and the earth groaned, and then something shot up out of the ground like a sapling bursting into life all at once.
+But it wasn’t a tree: It was a wooden post, grown whole and intact, the progeny of that sown seed, and then, a few feet further on, there came up another one, and another, and another, and soon the lot was full of them.
+Then, tiny at first but growing with each second, creeping green vines twisted around each post, curling up out of nothing.
 Jezibaba nodded.
 It was good.

 Sonia was waiting.

-Mr. Palmer was considering the pumpkins one at a time, lifting them and hefting them and feeling all around the surface of each.
+Mr. Palmer considered the pumpkins one at a time, hefting them and feeling all around the surface of each.
 He'd been at it for fifteen minutes.
 Sonia smiled as politely as she could.
-Come on already, she thought, come on...
+Come on already, she thought…

 "This one," Mr. Palmer said.

-"And that one.
-And the other one.
-I'll take all of them. ...except that one."
+"And all these too.
+I'll take all of them except this one."
 He nudged one gourd with the toe of his shoe.
-"All the rest I'll take."

 Sonia's smile stretched the corners of her mouth.
 "Sure thing, Mr. Palmer.
 Let me help you get these to your car."

-It took a few trips to cart all seven of them over.
-Sonia stopped to wipe her sweaty brow on her sleeve.
+It took a few trips.
+Sonia wiped her brow on her sleeve.
 Mr. Palmer closed the trunk.
 "It's nice of you to help Ms. Marzanna with the pumpkin patch this year," he said.

-"It's the least I can do, since she was always so nice to us as kids."
+"It's the least I can do.
+She was always so nice to us as kids."